ilia85-star/progbar/README.md

 (not avalable yet!)

 ### Install via github release:
-click at the latest release at the releases section and download and run the ShellScript executable file.
+click the latest release at the releases section, download and run the ShellScript executable file.

 ### How to use pgb:
 visit the [wiki](https://github.com/ilia85-star/pgb/wiki) page to learn!